dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 `BlazorWebView` defines the following properties:

 - `HostPage`, of type `string?`, which defines the root page of the Blazor web app.
-- `RootComponents`, of type `ObservableCollection<RootComponent>`, which specifies the collection of root components that can be added to the control.
+- `RootComponents`, of type `RootComponentsCollection`, which specifies the collection of root components that can be added to the control.

 The `RootComponent` class defines the following properties: